ontruster74/little-shop-fe-group-starter/README.md

 ### Abstract:
 Q: Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?

--This app allows easy sorting and managment of a database of merchants and their assosciated items.
+- This app allows easy sorting and managment of a database of merchants and their assosciated items.

 ### Installation Instructions:
 Q: What steps does a person have to take to get your app cloned down and running?